ivelum/smartdate/readme.md

 bower install smartdate
 ```

-or, if you’re using npm:
+or, if you're using npm:

 ```sh
 npm install smartdate